 From 6 April 2020, the government is increasing the standard allowance of Universal Credit and the basic element of working tax credit by £20 per week.
 This will be reviewed at the end of March 2021.

 The DWP have commenced recovery again of benefit-related overpayments, Social Fund Loans and Tax Credit debts and will take place via direct deductions from ongoing benefits as well as those repaying under Direct Earnings Attachments.

 Local Authorities have recommenced the recovery of Housing Benefit overpayments.
 Please check your individual Local Authorities’ website for further information.

 What if I am struggling to pay my rent and mortgage?

 We would encourage you to continue to pay your rent and mortgage costs as much as you can do so but never to the detriment of essentials such as energy and food.

 You should complete a budget to see what you can afford to pay.
 But during this difficult time, there is support in place for you if you will struggle to pay your housing costs.

 Mortgages and COVID-19

-There may be other support you can get for your mortgage arrears, such as a reduced interest rate.
+There may be support you can get for your mortgage arrears, such as a reduced interest rate.
 Speak to your mortgage lender to find out what they are offering if you are struggling to pay your mortgage.